yRaghvendra15/project1/README.md

 # project1
-# decentralized-voting-system
+# Decentralized-voting-system

-A decentralized voting system where a user can walk into a government authorized center (Ex- banks, telecom companies etc.) and cast their vote using the proposed portal.
+A Decentralized voting system where a user can walk into a government authorized center (Ex- banks, telecom companies etc.) and cast their vote using the proposed portal.